 Is a Cucumber Tomato Onion Salad Healthy?

-Cucumbers contain phytonutrients which provide antioxidant and anti-inflammatory benefits.
+Cucumbers contain phytonutrients that provide antioxidant and anti-inflammatory benefits.
 Tomatoes have been shown to support a healthy cardiovascular system and have anticancer benefits (from Worlds Healthiest Foods).
 However, because tomatoes are part of the nightshade family, this salad may be problematic for those sensitive to nightshades.

 Should I Peel Cucumber for Salad?